1 day - guided tour

 In total, it is a 10 to 15 hours effort to reach the summit and another 5 to 7 hours to go down by the same itinerary.

-We should get back down in this afternoon of day 3.
+We should get back down in the afternoon of day 3.

 Be aware that the program can be modify, changed, adapted by your mountain guide according to weather forecast , mountain conditions and your physical abilities.

-We will not organize group because this kind of ascent is really sensitive on your fitness and from our experience, mixing people that doesn’t know each other before leads to frustration.
+We will not organize group because this kind of ascent is really based on your fitness and from our experience, mixing people that do not know each other before leads to frustration.
 A mountain guide will not take more than 2 people on his rope.